 The Match Girls Strike

-The matchmaking industry was one of the most hazardous and poisonous even by the low standards that followed the Industrial Revolution Historical accounts show the factory grounds were covered in pools of fluorescent vomit from the workers who themselves had a pale, sickly and sometimes fluorescent appearance caused by exposure to white phosphorous.
+The matchmaking industry was one of the most hazardous and poisonous even by the standards of Victorian England.
+Historical accounts show the factory grounds were covered in pools of fluorescent vomit from the workers who themselves had a pale, sickly and sometimes fluorescent appearance caused by exposure to white phosphorous.
 Even their clothes glowed from this sulphur and resin mixture.

-Social reformer Annie Beasant was informed of what was going on and sought a meeting with the factory owners demanding changes.
+Social reformer Annie Beasant was informed of these conditions and sought a meeting with the factory owners demanding changes.
 Instead, Bryant and May forced all the employees to sign a statement supporting the working conditions at the factory.
 One of the match girls was pregnant and refused to do so fearing the conditions would harm her unborn child.
 She was sacked, triggering an all-out strike by the workers.

-The Fords Sewing Machinists Strike
+The Ford Sewing Machinists Strike

-The car giant faced pressure to get them back to work because car production had all but halted with the strikers claiming they were prepared to remain on the picket lines for as long as a year.
-The Dagenham plant was known for wildcat strikes but this particular one would change the face of labour relations in the UK.
+The car giant faced pressure to get them back to work because production had all but halted with the strikers claiming they were prepared to remain on the picket lines for as long as a year.
+The Dagenham plant was known for wildcat strikes but this particular one would transform labour relations in the UK.

 The prevalent attitude in 1960s Britain was that men were the breadwinners and these women didn’t need high wages because they were working for pocket money and should be at home with the children.
 It was a view that was about to be resolutely and successfully challenged.
-There were six picketing women on each gate at Fords and they blocked delivery vans so there were no materials to make the car seats.
+There were six picketing women on each gate at Ford and they blocked delivery vans so there were no materials to make the car seats.
 This industrial action continued throughout the night, with the women striking in well organised shifts.